 Chronically relapse prone patients often have coexisting disorders such as depression or other affective disorders and have a problematic profile of socio-economic problems including child abuse.

 I know of no treatment that produces anywhere near 100% abstinent.
-Addiction is a chronic lifestyle-rated Illness that changed many times over the course of a lifetime.
+Addiction is a chronic lifestyle-rated illness that changes many times over the course of a lifetime.

 Composite studies of relapse and recovery rates cannot be trusted because their is no universally-recognized standard for when recovery begins, what constitutes recovery (if you don’t drink but commit suicide is that successful addiction recovery?) and what constitutes relapse (caffeine and nicotine are drugs.
 Does using them mean you relapsed?)